browserengineering/book/book/chrome.md

         elt = elt.parent
 ```

-I wrote this in a kind of curious way because this way it's easier to
+I wrote this in a kind of curious way, but this way it's easier to add
-add other types of clickable things later---like text boxes and
+other types of clickable things later---like text boxes and buttons in
-buttons in the [next chapter](forms.md).
-Finally, now that we've found
+the [next chapter](forms.md).
+Finally, now that we've found the link
-the link element itself, we need to extract the URL and direct the
+element itself, we need to extract the URL and direct the browser to
-browser to it.
+it.
 This URL might be a relative URL:

 ``` {.python}
 # ...